Contact Us

 The “Hidden” Costs: Personnel

 • Proactive / Strategic approach: 1 person per 10-15 production databases.
 At these ratios, the assigned DBA or security person has ample time to dedicate to each database, doing as much as their skills and software allow.
-It is also possible to split the work with 1 DBA and 1 security person securing 30 databases together.
+It is also possible to split the work between 1 DBA and 1 security person securing 30 databases together.

 Determining whose job it is to “do security” and how many people to assign is a much broader subject than this article allows.
 But in broad strokes, you can estimate where you stand on human capital.